cenelson52/cs326-final-yod/docs/milestone2.md

 ## Screenshots

 - Create
-    - An user creates their account by entering the information in the fields provided.
+    - Users create their account by entering the information in the fields provided.

 - Read
     - The page reads if an username or email already taken.

 - Update
+    - Users update their match statistics by joining more matches.

 - Delete
+    -

 ## [Heroku Link](https://cs326final-yod.herokuapp.com/)